SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/handling-shell-commands.md

 <tr>
 <td align="left">cwrite /&lt;objectID&gt;/&lt;instanceID&gt;/&lt;resourceID&gt; &lt;value&gt; [/&lt;objectID&gt;/&lt;instanceID&gt;/&lt;resourceID&gt; &lt;value&gt;]</td>
 <td align="center">1.1</td>
-<td align="left">Composite writes of one or more values to a resource on the device.
-The data will be written to the listed resource paths in a single request</td>
+<td align="left">Composite writes facilitate the transmission of one or more values to LWM2M Resources or Resource Instances on the device.
+The data will be written to the specified resource paths within a single request, adhering to the specified order.<br><br>
+Writing multiple Resource Instance values directly to the corresponding Resource ID is not permitted; each Resource Instance ID must be defined with its respective value.
+For example, when writing multiple resource instance values, the resource instances will be transmitted exactly as defined in the operation, without aggregation or sorting by Resource Instance ID.</td>
 </tr>
 <tr>
 <td align="left">writeb /&lt;objectID&gt;/&lt;instanceID&gt;/&lt;resourceID&gt; &lt;hexadecimal-string&gt; <br>